Volantus/msp-protocol/README.md

 ```

 ## Requests/Response
-> The current request/response implementation set is not complete yet
+> The current request/response implementation set is not complete yet.
-> Especially custom packages from Clean-/Betaflight are missing yet
+> Especially custom packages from Clean-/Betaflight are missing.
 > Contributors are highly welcome.

 All request and responses are encapsulated into objects, which includes interpretation logic about their respective payload structure.